LA-based Metropolis raises $41 million to upgrade parking infrastructure – TechCrunch

 “[Big property owners] are not thinking about the infrastructure requirements that allow for the seamless access to these facilities,” Israel said.
 His technology can allow buildings to capture more value through other services like dynamic pricing and yield optimization as well.

-“Metropolis is finding the highest and best use whether that be scooter charging, scooter storage, fleet storage, fleet logistics, or sorting,” Israel said.
+“Metropolis is finding the highest and best use whether that be scooter charging, scooter storage, fleet storage, fleet logistics or sorting,” Israel said.